RenaSchott/Project2-JSGame/README.md

 - W3C CSS Validator (Jigsaw)
   - was used to validate the css code
 - W3C HTML Validator
-  - was used to validate the HTML Code
+  - was used to validate the HTML code
+- JSHint, a JavaScript Code Quality Tool
+  - was used to validate the JS code
 - Languagetool
   - was used to check the spelling and grammar in the README file.